 - Put the milk and the bread in a small saucepan and bring to the boil.
 Mash the bread with a fork and blend it into the milk.
 Set aside and cool.

-- In a large bowl, add the mince, egg, nutmeg, grated parmesan, the bread and milk mush, salt and pepper.
+- In a large bowl, add the mince, egg, nutmeg, grated parmesan, the bread and milk mush, crushed garlic, salt and pepper.
 Mix everything thoroughly with your hands.

 - Gently shape the mixture into small round balls about 2.5cm (1 inch) in diameter.
 Roll the meatballs in the dry breadcrumbs.